The two-clock problem in population dynamics: Theory

 where we still use the forward distribution defined by Eq.~\eqref{eq:pop_fwd_prob}.
-Eq.~\eqref{eq:pop_nozoe_T_tent} is only valid for so-called splitting processes, where individuals produce all their offspring at once and die.
+Eq.~\eqref{eq:pop_nozoe_T_tent} is only strictly valid for populations where individuals produce all their offspring at once and die (so-called splitting processes).
 This is the case e.g.~for cell division, but excludes models where individuals can procreate more than once.
 As we show in \ref{apdx:pop_count} however, Eq.~\eqref{eq:pop_nozoe_T_tent} is still \emph{asymptotically} valid for large $t$, which is enough for our purposes.
 We therefore arrive at the dual identities

-that relate population growth to the behaviour of individual lineages.
-Here and in the rest of this paper, we use $\approx$ to signify that two quantities grow at the same exponential rate, ignoring prefactors.
-Here and in the rest of this paper, we use $\asymp$ to signify that two quantities grow at the same exponential rate, ignoring prefactors; the last equation should be read as shorthand for
+which relate population growth to the behavior of individual lineages.
+Here and in the rest of this paper, we use $\sim$ to signify that two quantities asymptotically grow at the same exponential rate: mathematically speaking, we have